After Scott Rudin bullying exposé, there are mostly crickets | Taiwan News | 2021/04/10

 “I’m astonished given what’s happened in the last few years that have been so revolutionary and meaningful and important,” Anthony Rapp, who starred in “Rent” on Broadway and in “Star Trek: Discovery” on TV, told The Associated Press on Friday.
 “It’s not exactly controversial to say that abuse shouldn’t be tolerated.
 That’s like the least someone can do, and that almost no one has done it is sad and infuriating to me.”

 No studio that has regularly done business with Rudin has commented on the article, nor have any of the A-list names that Rudin has helped propel to more than 150 Oscar nominations and 17 Tonys.
-On Thursday, his latest film — the anticipated Netflix adaptation of “The Woman in the Window”— went forward with a virtual trailer release attended by the film’s starry cast, including Amy Adams, Anthony Mackie, Julianne Moore and Wyatt Russell.
 Rudin, himself, hasn’t responded to the article or the AP's request for comment.

 “This piece barely scratches the surface of Scott Rudin’s abusive, racist, and sexist behavior,” Ellison said on Twitter.
 “Similarly to Harvey, too many are afraid to speak out.
 I support and applaud those who did."